(In the past several years there’s been some big changes in my life. For the 2022 update to my story please see My Transition Story.)

 In the complex and stress-filled context of ministry, you need a friend.
 And you need a friend who has experience in leading in times of difficulty.

 I’ve been happily married for 48 years.
 We have a son and daughter who are both married.
 Thanks to their combined family efforts we have seven grandchildren.

 Bachelor of Science: Olivet Nazarene University; Kankakee, IL

 Master of Divinity (Cum Laude): Nazarene Theological Seminary; Kansas City, MO

 Doctor of Ministry: Grace Theological Seminary; Winona Lake, IN

 Now I am a writer, speaker, and a professional interim pastor providing assistance to people and churches in transition.
-In my role of helping churches in transition I’ve served in Oregon, Arizona, Idaho, Indiana, and New Jersey.*
+In my role of helping churches in transition I’ve served in Oregon, Arizona, Idaho, Indiana, and New Jersey, Alaska, and Ohio.

 In July 2016 my book Tom’s List: 50 Commandments to Transform Your Life became published.
 It is available through Amazon, Barnes and Noble, and select bookstores.

 I like to work but I also like to play.
 My hobbies include: book binding, collecting rare books illustrated by Gustave Dore, and selling books on eBay.
 See?
 I’m a real person!